joshua-scott/tic-tac-toe/README.md

-# noughts-and-crosses
+# tic-tac-toe
-aka tic-tac-toe, written in vanilla es6 js.
+aka noughts and crosses, written in vanilla es6 js.

+## Installation
+- npm install
+- gulp

+**Contributions welcome** - simply fork the repo and submit a pull request!